PaoloSebas/INFO/index.md

 I started my teaching career at the [National University of La Pampa (Argentina)](https://www.unlpam.edu.ar/) in April 2014.
 I worked at UNLPam until July 2019, when I moved to Australia with my family.
 As Subject Coordinator, I taught Physical Chemistry I and Introduction to Electromagnetism.
 I also worked as an Associate Lecturer in Physical Chemistry II, General Chemistry, and Physics III-Electromagnetism.

-Here in **Australia** I worked as a Tutor or Lab Assistant at the [UOW](https://www.uow.edu.au/) in two subjects: Chemistry for Engineering (2020), and Introduction to Environmental Physics (2020 and 2024).
+Here in **Australia** I am working as Lecturer, at the [UOW](https://www.uow.edu.au/), for the subject Introduction to Environmental Physics.

 ### News
-- July 2024: An article in Mathematical Education with Prof. Mark Nelson (UOW) is under review!
+- 2025: An article in Mathematical Education with Prof. Mark Nelson (UOW) was accepted!
 - July 2023: A Nature Chemistry article!!!
 - January 2023: Back to CAC!
 [Centre for Atmospheric Chemistry (CAC)](https://www.uow.edu.au/science-medicine-health/research/centre-for-atmospheric-chemistry/).
 - September 2021: I joined the [Molecular Photonics (MoPhos)](https://molecularphotonics.sydney/) research group!!!